AbsoluteZer0527/University-Housing-Administrator-Tracker/README.md

 - Sonner (Toast notifications)

 ## Updates:
+### V1.2 Update 8/22/2025:
+- Fixed more dark UI issues and small adjustment to make it look better.
+- Added switch theme button!
+Contains different themes that users can choose from...?
+- Attempted to implement LLM on the background for scraping.
+However, the open source LLMs seem not to have the ability to search through and scrape from websites yet, so it just made stuff up.
+Meanwhile, the popular LLMs that have the search functionality (EX: ChatGPT) are not free.
+Right now the script is located in a separate branch, I will look back to it when I figure out a better solution.

 ### V1.1 Update 8/4/2025:
 - Fixed dark mode UI problems, right now the texts should be readable.
 - disabled searched and refined direction texts for the non-logged-in page.